Derelict beauty | A visit to Caroline Gardens Chapel with Open House London

 - Inside out: A rare chance to step inside the Lloyd’s Building at Open House.

-Posted on 21 September 2014, in Architecture, Art, History, London and tagged 19th century, Asylum, Caroline Gardens Chapel, derelict, london, Open House London, Peckham, World War II bombs.
+Posted on 21 Sep 2014, in Architecture, art, History, London and tagged 19th century, derelict, Open House London, Peckham.
 Bookmark the permalink.
 11 Comments.